carloliveros/uce-scripts/UCEs from genomes.md

 PicPub:genomes/PicPub.2bit
 ```

-Slice out fastas from each respective genome with the following script:
+Slice out fastas from each respective genome with the script below.
+Adjust the size of flanking regions to include using the flank parameter.

 ```
 python ~/phyluce/bin/probes/phyluce_probe_slice_sequence_from_genomes \